cmbergamo/vagrant-postgresql/README.md

+This is a copy that try to keep up-to-date (ubuntu and PostgreSQL) the example given by PostgreSQL

 ### What is it?

 A Vagrant configuration that starts up a PostgreSQL database in a virtual machine for local application development.